TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 Clustered genes.

 **Table S9 DE-genes-interaction**.
-stage × accession DE genes.
+Differential expression test results for the stage × accession interaction in Asian and African accessions.